controlplaneio-fluxcd/d1-fleet/README.md

 and version upgrades are done by modifying the repository and letting Flux reconcile the changes, there is no need to run the bootstrap command again nor connect to the cluster.

-## Create a GitHub Account for Flux

-Create a new GitHub account for the Flux bot.
-This account will be used by the Flux CLI and the Flux controllers running on clusters to authenticate with GitHub.

-Create a GitHub team under your organisation for the bot account and give it the following permissions:

-- Read and write access to the `d1-fleet` repository (required for cluster bootstrap)
-- Push access to the `main` branch of the `d1-fleet` repository (required for cluster bootstrap)

-Create a GitHub fine-grained personal access token for the bot account with the following permissions for the `d1-fleet` repository:

-- `Administration` -> `Access: Read-only`
-- `Commit statuses` -> `Access: Read and write`
-- `Contents` -> `Access: Read and write`
-- `Metadata` -> `Access: Read-only`

 ### Bootstrap the staging cluster

 Make sure to set the default context in your kubeconfig to your staging cluster, then run bootstrap with: